wp-plugins/ads-campaigns/readme.txt

 1. Download and unzip the Ads Campaigns plugin.
 2. Upload the `ads-campaigns` folder to the `/wp-content/plugins/` directory.
 3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. You will now have a new `Ads Campaigns` link in your admin menu, and a new set of widgets on all pages and posts that let you create facebook ads and google ads directly from pages or a posts
+4. You will now have a new `Ads Campaigns` link in your admin menu, and a new set of widgets on all pages and posts that let you create Facebook Ads and Remarketing Ads directly from pages or a posts
-5. From there click 'Create a Facebook Ad' or 'Create a Google ad' and you will be able to create your ad.
+5. From there click 'Create a Facebook Ad' or 'Create a Retargeting Ad' and you will be able to create your ad.

 == Frequently Asked Questions ==